Online & Mobile Banking FAQ Online Banking

 Payment orders can be issued up to 12:00 on the day of execution.
 Payment orders after 12:00 for same-day execution can be issued up to 16:00 (as a single payment/TeleDTA file) as "Express".
 Express payments incur charges and can no longer be modified or deleted.

 Payment orders for single execution can be modified or deleted up until 24:00 on the day before execution.

-Standing orders are generally processed one or two bank working days before the requested execution date from around 17:00 (depends on the currency and working days/weekends/public holidays).
+Standing orders are generally processed one or two bank working days before the requested execution date from around 17:00 (depending on the currency and working days/weekends/public holidays).
 You cannot make any changes or deletions during this processing.
-You can only change or delete a standing order for the next execution date after processing.
+After processing, you can only change or delete a standing order for the next execution date.